 Do not rinse or spit on the day of your surgery.
 This tends to disturb the blood clot and open the wound, and it can prolong bleeding and slow healing.
 You should not have a significant amount of blood in your mouth.
 Saliva can be swallowed, even if slightly blood-tinged.

 Keeping your mouth clean after surgery is essential to reduce the risk of infection.
 Start saltwater rinses the day following your procedure.
-Use a 1/2 teaspoon of salt dissolved in an 8-ounce glass of warm water and gently rinse with portions of the solution, taking 5 minutes to use the entire glassful.
-Repeat as often as you like, but at least 4–5 times daily and always after eating for the next 5 days.
+Use ½ teaspoon of salt dissolved in an 8-ounce glass of warm water, and gently rinse with portions of the solution, taking 5 minutes to use the entire glassful.
+Repeat as often as you like but at least 4–5 times daily and always after eating for the next 5 days.